 Philosophy

-Family Cooperative Preschool is a high quality early childhood program providing a safe and nurturing environment while promoting the physical, social, emotional and intellectual development of young children.
-Children learn through play, interactions with peers and adults, and through the active exploration of nature and materials.
-The preschool offers a creative, flexible program designed to meet children’s individual developmental needs.
+Family Cooperative Preschool, first and foremost, believes that a quality preschool program is one where young children learn through play, interactions with peers and adults, and by active exploration in both indoor and outdoor settings.
+We offer a creative, flexible program designed to meet children’s individual developmental needs.
 Our program is geared towards building self-esteem, confidence, curiosity, responsibility and respect for one another.
-Extensive use of the outdoors and nature is an integral part of the curriculum.
-Children spend a significant amount of time outdoors on most days throughout the school year.
+Extensive outdoor time is an integral feature of the curriculum.
+Children can spend a significant amount of time outdoors on most days throughout the school year.

 History